ccwang002/ccwang002.github.io/content/pages/about.md

 [Google translator](https://translate.google.com.tw/?hl=zh-TW#zh-CN/zh-TW/%E7%8E%8B%E4%BA%AE%E5%8D%9A) still does an acceptable job here.
 Also, following [the link](https://www.moedict.tw/%E7%8E%8B%E4%BA%AE%E5%8D%9A) to moedict, click on each character will lead you to their definition pages, where their meaning and pronunciation can be found.

 王亮博 maps to Wang / Liang / Bo word-by-word.
-Last name (王) is first stated in Chinese but when written in English, it follows the common English nomenclature.
+Last name (王) is first stated in Mandarin but when written in English, it follows the common English nomenclature.

 [Pinkoi]: http://www.pinkoi.com/